vmware/singleton/CONTRIBUTING.md

 ## Reporting issues

 It is a great way to contribute by reporting an issue.
 Well-written and complete bug reports are always welcome!
+We suggest reporting issues with our template for high quality.

 ## Design new features

 You can propose new designs for existing features.
 You can also design entirely new features, please submit a proposal in GitHub.
+We suggest to submit with our template.